 Cerebral palsy is a group of neurological conditions that occur during brain development or a brain injury early in life.
 It's estimated that 50% of children with cerebral palsy have spasticity.1

 Cerebral palsy can injure the part of the brain that controls movement and muscle tone.
 The brain cannot control the flexibility of the muscles, so they become tense and spastic.

-Many people can control spasticity well enough with oral medication, physical and occupational therapy, or injection therapy, but some find that these treatments don't work well enough or have intolerable side effects.
+Many people can control spasticity well enough with oral medication, physical and occupational therapy, or injection therapy.
+However, some find that these treatments don't work well enough or have intolerable side effects.
 See a spasticity specialist to explore other options.